sprintf7/BayarindSDK/README.md

 });
 bayarindPay.show();
 ```
+### Note
+    1. Customer id and phone cannot be null
+    2. Customer id must be in alphanumeric and max length 24 char
+    3. Phone must be in numeric and manx length 20 char

 ## `OnBayarindPay`

     This interface will triggered if payment has **Success, Failed, Cancel, Permission Denied, Error**

 ```java
 @Override